-Highest Paying Jobs Without a Degree: 2025 Salary Data
+Highest Paying Jobs Without a Degree in 2026

 Let’s kill the myth right now: You do not need a bachelor’s degree to earn six figures.
 While college is the right path for some, it is often a debt trap for others.
 The economy has shifted.
-Employers in 2025 are paying for skills, licenses, and specialized training—not just diplomas.
+In many fields, employers pay for skills, licenses, and specialized training—not just diplomas.

-We analyzed the latest Bureau of Labor Statistics (BLS) May 2024 data (released Spring 2025) to find the “Goldilocks” careers: high pay, low educational barriers, and realistic entry paths.
+We reviewed the latest available Bureau of Labor Statistics (BLS) May 2024 wage data, released in 2025 and reviewed for this May 2026 update, to find the “Goldilocks” careers: high pay, lower formal education barriers, and realistic entry paths.

 Job Title Median Salary (2024)* Education Required